knetsolutions/learn-sdn-with-ryu/mininet_part1.md

 mn --version
 ```

-## 2. To clean up the existing ovs bridges, namespaces,
+## 2. To clean up the existing ovs bridges and namespaces

 Note: sometime we mistakenly closed the mininet shell, or mininet crashed.
 But the topology components will continue to exists.
 To clean such stuff, cleanup command is used.